wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.8.2 =
+* Fixed broken thumbnail reflections on Android and other browsers.
+Now reflections only show for iPhone/iPod
+* Fixed issue where Tags & Categories links in the header may not show on some devices

 = Version 1.9.8.1 =

 * Added friendly display when there are no Twitter tweets available via WordTwit